MyamazonguyGithub/Asana-Bulk-Task-Creation/README.md

-# Duplicate Task with Error Handling
+# Bulk Asana Task Creation

 ## Overview

-This script automates the process of duplicating tasks with error handling.
-It interacts with various APIs to fetch and duplicate tasks.
+This script automates the process of creating tasks across boards in Asana.
+It interacts with HubSpot & Asana APIs to fetch information and create tasks.

 ## Features

-- Automates the duplication of tasks.
+- Automates the creation of tasks.
 - Handles errors during the duplication process.
+- Skips task creation if task already exists
+- Produces list of skipped/errored/created tasks
+- Allows toggle between HubSpot generated project GID list and manual entry GID list

 ## Installation